Auditors for FDA-regulated businesses

 - ensure patient safety

 Types of Auditors

 GCP Auditors provide third-party verification that good clinical practices (GCP) are followed.
-GCP is an international quality standard that is provided by International Conference on Harmonisation (ICH) to ensure that safe, effective, and high-quality medicines are developed and registered in the most resource-efficient manner.
-GCP guidelines include protection of human rights for the subjects and volunteers in a clinical trial.
+GCP is an international quality standard that is provided by International Conference on Harmonisation (ICH).
+It ensures that safe, effective, and high-quality medicines are developed and registered in the most resource-efficient manner.
+GCP guidelines include protection of human rights in order to protect subjects and volunteers in a clinical trial.

-Pharmacovigilance Auditors provide third-party verification that systems and documentation are in place and consistently followed to insure drug safety, protect your patients and meet regulatory requirements.
+Pharmacovigilance Auditors provide third-party verification that systems and documentation are in place and consistently followed.
+This ensures drug safety, protects your patients and meets regulatory requirements.
 Third- party audits also provide an opportunity to uncover issues in advance of formal regulatory inspections, which can lead to warning letters.